copystar/bibliomancy/oblique_strategies_divined.md

 ## April 8, 2015

->"Tiger claws are used as a sedative, teeth for fever and nose leather for dot bits in the Lao People's Democratic Republic.
+>"Tiger claws are used as a sedative, teeth for fever and nose leather for dog bites in the Lao People's Democratic Republic.

 _from_ Canada's Role in the Tiger Trade.
 Leddy Library: SK593.T5 C43 1996